Jaspreetsm21/Bank_churn_ML/README.md

 # Data Science Customer Churn: Project Overview

-* Created a tool that predict whether the customer will closed their bank account, this will help the managers to better prepared and understand their customers.
+* Created a tool that predicts whether the customer will be closing their bank account, this will help the managers to better prepared and understand their customers.
 * Optimised Linear, DecisionTree, and Random Forest Regression using GridsearchCV to reach the best model.
 * Built a client-facing API using flask and Heroku to view that on the web.